-Program flow is provided by conditional and unconditional jump and call instructions, able to directly address the whole address space.
-Most AVR instructions have a single 16-bit word format, but there are also 32-bit instructions.
+Program flow is provided by conditional and unconditional jump and call instructions, capable of directly addressing the whole address space.
+Most AVR instructions have a single 16-bit word format but 32-bit wide instructions also exist.
+The actual instruction set varies, as some devices only implement a part of the instruction set.